makerdao/governance-portal-v2/docs/POLL_PARAMETERS.md

   - Defines how the governance portal will display in the UI the voted options.

 When combining these 3 options we can get the ranked-choice, plurality or other vote types, such as approval.
 We also introduced the "version" option, version 2.0.0, which refers to the new polls.
-Not all the options can be combined together, for example rank-free has to be combined with a instant-runoff victory condition.
+Not all the options can be combined together, for example rank-free has to be combined with an instant-runoff victory condition.

 ### Input format